 Any member who has a direct or indirect pecuniary interest in, or may directly or indirectly derive a profit from any action taken upon any appeal or request, or meets the requirements defined by I.C.
 36-7-4-909 or I.C.
 35-44-1-3 shall be deemed to have a conflict of interest.
 Any member having such conflict of interest shall announce at the beginning of the meeting and prior to the introduction to the appeal or request the existence of said conflict and shall thereafter refrain from comment, discussion, or participation in any way upon said appeal or request including voting thereon.
 Such a member shall also notify the Planning Director of such a conflict upon receipt of the meeting agenda in order to allow sufficient time to arrange for an alternate member to be present with regard to said appeal or request.

-EX PARTE CONTACT
+EX PARTE CONTACT:

 No person, firm, corporation, other entity, Applicant, or remonstrator shall contact any member of the Board, orally or in writing, in advance of a public hearing, on a petition then pending for decision with intent to influence such person's action on such petition.
 Staff to the Board may submit a statement in writing, stating any facts concerning the physical characteristics of the area involved in the petition, stating any pertinent facts or opinion that is desired to be set forth with respect to such petition.